damian-pastorini/reldens/README.md

 Feb 13, 2019: I've been a bit short on time to continue with the project (considerign it's free), but for sure I'll continue with it over the next months, so keep in touch!

 #### For the next release (1.2.6):
-+ P2world implementation on server side.
++ P2world implementation on server side. [done]
-+ Client movement and impact calculations on server side as authority to avoid possible hacks.
++ Client movement and impact calculations on server side as authority to avoid possible hacks. [done]
-+ Scenes change validation on server side.
++ Scenes change validation on server side. [work in progress]

 ## Change Log
 ### 1.2.5